Cmorgan21/terminal-horror/README.md

   - The user can access hints to support them within the game.
 Specifically what to look for in terms of decriptions when they are checking the ghosts traits

   - This will give the user a better idea of what they are actual

+- #### Ghost Traits

+  - The ghost traits section gives a brief description of the entities that it could possibly be.

+  - It also gives 3 differnt traits that all of them carry.
+This is how the user will begin to decide which one it could be.
+By narrowing them down

+- #### Guessing the Ghost

+  - Guessing the ghost section displays the list of ghosts that there are to to guess from.
+It will also explain that you only have two guesses.

+  - When a user has made their guess.
+It will give the user feedback if it is right or wrong.
+If it is wrong the next time they go to guess.
+It will warn them they only have the one guess